 The foliage of the Heuchera is essentially evergreen but they do not look very appealing in the winter.
 It depends on the severity of the winter for a large part.
 If it turns very cold the leaves will die back completely.
 In spring new leaves will emerge replacing the old ones and often a second flush in late summer.

-A small downside to Heuchera is that it is short-lived unless it is divided every 3-4 years as the crown becomes woody.
+A small downside to a Heuchera is that it is short-lived unless it is divided every 3-4 years as the crown becomes woody.
 You can also dig it up and place it deeper into the ground, burying the woody stems.
-The best time to do this is in the early spring.
+The best time to do this is early spring.

 Heucherella